llm-bible/llm-bible.github.io/_publications/katz2023visualizing.markdown

 bibkey: katz2023visualizing
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2305.13417"}
-tags: ['Model Architecture', 'GPT', 'Pretraining Methods', 'Transformer', 'Interpretability and Explainability', 'Attention Mechanism']
+tags: ['Transformer', 'GPT', 'Interpretability and Explainability', 'Model Architecture', 'Attention Mechanism', 'Pretraining Methods']
 ---
 Recent advances in interpretability suggest we can project weights and hidden states of transformer-based language models (LMs) to their vocabulary, a